AdrianGjerstad/mininova/PACKAGE_STYLEGUIDE.md

 JavaScript file.
 So the package at `mn.math.basic` is actually a `.js` file at `.../mn/math/basic.js`.
 The default value of `...` is `lib/mininova/`.

+> See the JSDoc for mn.loadPackage to learn how to use it efficiently.

 ## Package Barebones

 To start, there are two things a package must have.
 The first is a private